 Deny a user access to all applications in your billing account

-Billing Account Managers typically don't add or invite users to applications; it's up to each application manager to add and invite users for their applications.
+Billing Account Administrators typically don't add or invite users to applications; it's up to each application manager to add and invite users for their applications.
 Once a user accesses an application in your billing account, Billing Account Administrators see their name listed on your account's Users with Access list.
 (To view this page, go to the My Apps page, click Manage my billing account and select the Users with Access tab).